stzr1123/stzr1123.github.io/about.md

 title: About
 ---

-I'm a software engineer powered by new ideas, technologies and working with others.
-Striving to build amazing products!
+I'm a software engineer powered by new ideas, technologies and working with others to build amazing products.

-I currently live in Munich where I'm part of the Data Engineering team at [FINEWAY](https://www.fineway.de/).
+I currently live in Vancouver and working at [Tasktop](https://www.tasktop.com/).

 Here you'll find some of my [blog entries](/entries) and some personal [projects](/projects).